Gold Medal

 - Become widely known—by architects, designers, educators, and the public—for the quality of their work.

-Finalist guidelines
+Finalist Guidelines

 Video specifications